-Walking Street, the most famous street and nightlife venue in Pattaya is rumored to be facing an uncertain future.
-It is said that more than 100 buildings, which include some of the most famous nightclubs, discos, go-go clubs and restaurants in Pattaya have been built illegally, and could possibly receive their marching orders.
+Walking Street, the most famous street and nightlife venue in Pattaya, is rumored to be facing a dark and uncertain future.
+It is said that more than 100 buildings, which include some of the most famous nightclubs, discos, agogo clubs, and restaurants in Pattaya, have been built illegally, and could possibly receive their marching orders.

-As seen in the photo (above) the buildings cover the beach along the entire length of Walking Street, following the curve of Pattaya Bay.
-That’s a lot of prime real estate, and a lot of beach which would usually be considered a major asset in any seaside town.
+As seen in the photo (above), the buildings cover the beach along the entire length of Walking Street, following the curve of the bay and Pattaya Beach.
+That’s a lot of prime real estate and a lot of beach, which would usually be considered a major asset to a seaside resort like Pattaya.

 If it is decided that action will be taken against the illegal buildings, it is a matter of which course of action to take.

-When you consider previous actions taken by the government to clean up Pattaya, such as the demolition of the bars and restaurants on Na Jomtien beach, the removal of boats from Bali Hai and postponement of the Waterfront condo project, you have to believe it is possible that the beach side of Walking Street could be demolished.
+When you consider previous actions taken by the government to clean up Pattaya, such as the demolition of the bars and restaurants on Na Jomtien beach, the removal of boats from Bali Hai, and the postponement of the Waterfront condo project—you have to believe it is possible that the beach side of Walking Street could be demolished.

 Life after Walking Street

-There are of course 2 halves to Walking Street, only 1 half is under threat.
-The question is, in what capacity will Walking Street remain.
+There are, of course, two halves to Walking Street; only one half is under threat.
+The question is, in what capacity will Walking Street remain?

-Will Walking Street continue to prosper as Pattaya’s most frequented nightlife zone ?.
-Will the go-go clubs, beer bars, discos, nightclubs and restaurants which occupied the beach side of be relocated to new premises ?.
+Will Walking Street continue to prosper as Pattaya’s most famous and popular nightlife street?
+Will the agogo clubs, beer bars, discos, nightclubs, and restaurants that occupied the beach side of Walking Street be relocated to new premises?

-Removing Walking Street nightlife establishments to a new zone would open up the area, and the current buildings for development as a hotel, shopping and recreation area.
-But there would be no sense in building and trying to fill hotels on top of what used to attracts masses of tourists to Pattaya.
+Removing Walking Street nightlife establishments to somewhere like Soi Buakhao would open up the area, and the current buildings for development as a hotel, shopping, and recreation area.
+But there would be no sense in building and trying to fill hotels on top of what used to attract masses of tourists to Pattaya.